ChristopheBouriel/SharePlace-Docker/README.md

 	`git clone https://github.com/ChristopheBouriel/SharePlace-Docker.git`

 	If you want the building to be faster and don't feel the need to get a phpMyAdmin connected, execute the following instructions :
-	* open the docker-compose.yml file
+	* enter the root folder of the project and open the docker-compose.yml file
 	* remove this part of the file :

 			phpmyadmin: